default-services/components/README.md

 [![Build](https://img.shields.io/badge/build-passing-%2357a9a9?style=for-the-badge)](https://github.com/Default-Component-Library/default-component-library)
 [![License](https://img.shields.io/github/license/Default-Component-Library/default-component-library?color=%2357a9a9&style=for-the-badge)](https://github.com/Default-Component-Library/default-component-library/blob/master/LICENSE)

-> A Default (and lightweight) component library for React.
+> A default, lightweight, component library for React.

 ## 🐱‍🚀 Demo
 See the components in action, in the Default Storybook.
 Hosted on GitHub pages:<br>